PoDiGG/podigg/README.md

 * Routes: Routes over one or more edges.
 * Connections: Instantiation of routes at times.

+If you want more background information about the motivations of this work, be sure to have a look at our [article](http://rubensworks.net/raw/publications/2018/podigg.pdf).

 # Install

 This generator is a [Node.js](http://nodejs.org/) application that can be installed by running: